 Answer the same questions above for the antagonist.

-Protagonist and Antagonist are linked to each other.
-The story is interesting because of those 2 characters.
-The antagonist needs to be built with the protagonist in mind, and vice versa.
+The protagonist and Antagonist are linked to each other.
+The story is interesting because of those two characters.
+The antagonist must be built with the protagonist in mind and vice versa.

 Here are a few things to think about when creating the antagonist: